Najib Razak: 14th Malaysian general election

-Malaysia held its 14th general election in May 2018.
-Barisan Nasional was dealt a surprising defeat, failing to win a majority for the first time in the country's history.
-Observers credited the unpopular Goods and Services Tax as well as the swirling 1MDB corruption scandal as key factors in the defeat.
-On 12 May 2018, Najib resigned as President of UMNO and Chairman of BN and was replaced by UMNO vice-president, Hishammuddin Hussein.
+Malaysia held its 14th general election in May 2018, where Barisan Nasional suffered a historic defeat, failing to win a majority for the first time in the country's history.
+Observers attributed the loss to the unpopular Goods and Services Tax and the 1MDB corruption scandal.

+As the results became clear, Najib appeared on the morning of 10 May to state that he accepted the people's will, though he stopped short of conceding defeat.
+His comments were criticized by some analysts as "unstatesmanlike".

+On 12 May 2018, Najib resigned as President of UMNO and Chairman of BN, with UMNO vice-president Hishammuddin Hussein succeeding him.

-Post-premiership
+Post-premiership (2018–present)

 Najib accepted the defeat and pledged to facilitate a smooth transfer of power.
 On 12 May 2018, three days after he lost the general elections, a flight manifest stated that Najib and his wife, Rosmah were taking a private jet to Halim Perdanakusuma International Airport in Jakarta.
 In response, the Immigration Department, upon the orders of Prime Minister Mahathir Mohamad, imposed a travel ban barring their exit from the country.
 Amidst the country's mood turning against him, Najib resigned as the leader of UMNO and Barisan Nasional on the same day.

 The newly elected Pakatan Harapan government swiftly reopened investigations into the 1MDB scandal.
 Since 16 May 2018, the Malaysian police have searched six properties linked to Najib and Rosmah as part of the investigation into the 1MDB scandal.
 They have seized 284 boxes filled with designer handbags, 72 large luggage bags containing cash in multiple currencies, and other valuables.
 The Malaysian police commissioner confirmed that the police seized goods with an estimated value of between US$223 and US$273 million.
 The police described it as the biggest seizure in Malaysian history.